aws/aws-ofi-nccl/README.md

 The plugin is regularly tested on the following operating systems:

-* Amazon Linux 2023
-* Amazon Linux 2
+* Amazon Linux 2 and Amazon Linux 2023
-* Ubuntu 20.04 LTS and 22.04 LTS
+* Ubuntu 20.04 LTS, 22.04 LTS and 24.04 LTS.

-Other operating systems are likely to work; there is very little distribution-specific code in the plugin.
+Other operating systems are likely to work, but are not included in our regular regression testing.
+If you find an issue unique to another operating system, GitHub issues or (better yet) patches are appreciated.

 To build the plugin, you need to have [Libfabric](http://github.com/ofiwg/libfabric/) and